 Weekly surveillance testing requirement for employees

-Unvaccinated employees with an approved medical or religious exemption, exemption under review, or a vaccination in progress, are required to participate in weekly asymptomatic surveillance testing.
+Unvaccinated employees with an approved medical or religious exemption, exemption under review, or a vaccination in progress (this includes employees who are eligible to receive a booster but who have not yet reported a booster to VCU when eligible), are required to participate in weekly asymptomatic surveillance testing.
 Follow these directions to schedule your test.

 Each week, follow the steps below to participate in testing: